markgordon22/Jerseys-for-tims/README.md

 ### Site owner user stories

 "add new items and category listings"
-- The site owner can new items to the site
+- The site owner can add new items to the site

 ![image](userstories/additemuserstory.png)

 "update items"
-- Site owner can update items in th edit product page
+- Site owner can update items in the edit product page

 ![image](userstories/edititem.png)